johbry17/Harvest-Party/README.md

 And then I plotted like a crazed banshee frothing at the mouth (and learned Seaborn and more Plotly while I was at it).

 Results were unsurprising.
 Costs have gone up due to inflation (i.e., increasing musician and house cleaning costs) and adding features to the party (i.e., better logo design, cleaners day-of-party).

+I then cleaned up the EDA, adding comments on my thought process and the value (or not) of relevant charts.

+It helped me brainstorm what I wanted to put into Tableau.

 ## Gallery